Back to School Routine: Tips for Creating Structure

 Not only is a parent able to avoid nagging, but the child is able to start thinking proactively.
 Encouraging kids to take charge of their own routines gives them a much-needed sense of personal responsibility and self-sufficiency.
 They begin to take the lead in taking care of themselves.

-Make connection part of your routine
+Make connection part of their day

 Instead of starting your day with a flurry of activity and a rush to get out the door, try starting it with a few minutes of one-on-one time with your child.
 Often, this can make the difference between a morning of resistance and a morning of cooperation.
-Waking up just 10 minutes earlier to cuddle, talk, or read together in your child’s favorite chair starts the day from a place of harmony and connection.

-You let your child know they are important, and that in that moment, you don’t have anywhere else to be—not work, not school, just right there in the moment with them.
+You let your child know they are important, and that in that moment, you don’t have anywhere else to be — not work, not school, just right there in the moment with them.
 Then they feel closely connected to you, and they’re much more ready to face the day.

 To further foster connection and ease, avoid screen time in the morning.
 Once kids get involved in a show or electronics, it’s often difficult to get them to shut down and go.
 If your children are ready early, encourage them to play or read until time to leave.